SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 This provided endpoint-level validation that the LSASS dump contained sensitive credential material and that the captured memory had been successfully processed.

-Because LSASS memory was obtained, credentials associated with the affected endpoint should be considered potentially exposed during a real incident.
+**LSASS memory exposure means credential material should be treated as potentially compromised.** Because LSASS memory was obtained, credentials associated with the affected endpoint should be considered potentially exposed during a real incident.

 ---